 What Is Normal Bleeding After a C-Section?

-Bleeding is an expected part of recovery after a C-section, but there are specific stages of bleeding after a C-section to be aware of.
+Internal bleeding after a C-section is rare but serious.
+It occurs when blood vessels are not properly sealed during surgery.
 Immediately after delivery, heavy vaginal bleeding (known as lochia rubra) is normal and typically lasts for a few days.

 As healing progresses, the bleeding becomes lighter and changes in color to pink or brown (lochia serosa).
 By the second or third week, it transitions to whitish or yellowish discharge (lochia alba) before tapering off entirely.